 An employee engagement strategy is your company’s approach to creating the best possible employee experience for your workforce.
-And when employees feel they have the best possible experience, they thrive, achieve work-life balance, do their best work, deliver the best customer experience, and all this translates into a healthy bottom line for the business.
+And when employees feel they have the best possible experience, they thrive, achieve work life balance, do their best work, deliver the best customer experience, and all this translates into a healthy bottom line for the business.

-And it’s important to remember that it’s up to the company to provide the experience.
+And it’s important to remember that it’s up to the company to provide the employee experience.
 No longer can companies expect employees to ‘try to make their own fun’, which is simply a recipe for a disengaged, siloed, and directionless workforce.
 Your company culture must now be one that supports, encourages, and empowers a great employee experience, to stand any chance in today’s competitive business world.

 “Employee expectations are shaped by societal forces and by individuals themselves.
 But the experiences that employees have with your organisation… this is within your control” says Cecelia Herbert, Lead Employee Experience Scientist for Qualtrics in the Asia Pacific.

 To do this requires a well-thought-out employee engagement strategy, and later, we’ll walk you through how to formulate your action plan.

 The return on investment (ROI) and business impact of an employee engagement strategy

 Employee engagement is a critical factor in how successful a business is.
 For a company to grow organically, and to meet the challenges of disruption head on, it demands more than just ‘satisfactory’ work from its employees.
 Work performance must be exceptional, and this comes only from engaged employees.

 Gallup’s 2020 Q12 Meta-Analysis shows the relationship between employee engagement and business performance to be a powerful one.
 It found the following differences when comparing the companies with the highest employee engagement scores against those with the lowest employee engagement scores (described as the median percent differences between top-quartile and bottom-quartile units) were:

 23% in profitability